averagewagon/cEDH-Decklist-Database/_includes/markdown/tables/meme.md

 These decks are categorized as "Meme", meaning they meet the following requirements
 - Joke decks, parodies, gimmicky decks, or otherwise comedic lists.
-- Submissions should be relatively known to the online cEDH community - don't just submit a random list directly to the meme table.
+- Eelatively known to the online cEDH community.

-- You must have created the deck and/or received permission from the deck's creator(s) before submitting it to the meme table.
-We'd like to avoid bullying our players.
+# At the moment, we are not accepting submissions for "Meme" decks